mwebb33/slab_application_examples/sld2-getting-started/how-do-you-use-it.md

 ## Adding SDK Extensions for Hardware Drivers

-You can find the Third Party Hardware Drivers GSDK Extension at Github, as a frist step you should clone the repository to your local computer.
+You can find the Third Party Hardware Drivers GSDK Extension at Github, as a first step you should clone the repository to your local computer.

 You can follow this step-by-step guide to install and use the extension or watch a guideline video showing the same steps.